alps-lab/alps-lab.github.io/about.md

 ### Howdy!

 I am Assistant Professor in the College of Information Sciences and Technology (IST) at Penn State.
 I conduct research at the intersection of machine learning, privacy, and security.
-My ongoing work focuses on making AI systems practically useful through providing
+My ongoing work focuses on making AI systems practically useful via providing
  * Security Assurance -- resilient against malicious manipulations
  * Privacy Preservation -- respectful for individual privacy
  * Decision-Making Transparency -- interpretable to human perception